Transforming Leadership Development for Retail Success

 Customer satisfaction and employee engagement scores (culture and coaching)

-Use a simple ROI formula, (tangible benefits, program cost) / program cost × 100, to translate outcomes into dollars.
+Use a simple ROI formula: (tangible benefits - program cost) / program cost × 100, to translate outcomes into dollars.
 Isolate training effects with control stores or a staggered rollout and set baselines for three months pre-launch.

 Programs that include follow-up coaching and regular measurement typically show higher ROI, which supports scaling and further investment.
 With measurement agreed, pilot the approach to test assumptions and gather evidence.

-Start small and measurable: pick 1-3 stores and run a single four-week cohort with 6-10 participants.
+Start small and measurable.
+Pick 1-3 stores and run a single four-week cohort with 6-10 participants.
 Collect a baseline in week 0, then track week-by-week measures so you see direction early.
-Define time-boxed hypotheses up front and commit to testing them during the pilot.
+Define time-boxed hypotheses upfront and commit to testing them during the pilot.

-Coaching frequency: at least one documented coaching touch per week per participant
+Coaching frequency: at least one documented coaching touch per week per participant.

-Business improvement: 10% lift in one chosen metric (sales per shift, shrink or NPS)
+Business improvement: 10% lift in one chosen metric (sales per shift, shrink, or NPS).

-Participant satisfaction: 80%+ rating on relevance and intent to apply
+Participant satisfaction: 80%+ rating on relevance and intent to apply.

 Iterate quickly after week 1 and week 2 using a short troubleshooting checklist.

-Turn pilot learnings into scale by certifying internal coaches and publishing a digital toolkit of scripts, micro-modules and templates.
+Turn pilot learnings into scale by certifying internal coaches and publishing a digital toolkit of scripts, micro-modules, and templates.
 Schedule quarterly refreshes and fidelity checks to keep quality steady while managing costs.
 Use pilot data to align the leadership development pathway with broader executive development goals and build a repeatable rollout that includes a clear business case.

-To lower cost per learner, increase cohort size modestly, use internal facilitators for some sessions and run virtual check-ins instead of extra in-person days.
+To lower cost per learner, increase cohort size modestly, use internal facilitators for some sessions, and run virtual check-ins instead of extra in-person days.
 The largest budget differences come from facilitator level and tech choices.

-Launch quickly with ready templates you can edit and deploy: an editable competency matrix, coaching script, four-week curriculum, pilot success criteria sheet and a simple ROI calculator.
+Launch quickly with ready templates you can edit and deploy: an editable competency matrix, coaching script, four-week curriculum, pilot success criteria sheet, and a simple ROI calculator.
 These templates reduce setup friction and standardise evidence collection for your pilot.
 Use them to keep the pilot tight and the evidence clear.

 Effective leadership development starts with clarity and simple habits practiced on the shop floor.
-Focus on three priorities: align to business outcomes, map competencies by level and design learning that sticks.
+Focus on three priorities: align to business outcomes, map competencies by level, and design learning that sticks.

-When competencies are mapped across frontline, middle and senior roles, coaching conversations become specific and promotable behaviors emerge.
+When competencies are mapped across frontline, middle, and senior roles, coaching conversations become specific, and promotable behaviors emerge.

-You do not need a giant program to make progress; you need a repeatable routine.
-Pick one corporate priority, translate it into one store target using the three-step process, select one competency for your frontline team to practice and run a focused 10-minute coaching huddle before your next shift.
-If you prefer guided practice, the TIRA Leadership Leap program supplies a playbook, live coaching and peer accountability to accelerate results.
-Run that first huddle and track the behaviors, confidence and outcomes that follow.
+You don’t need a giant program to make progress; you need a repeatable routine.
+Pick one corporate priority, translate it into one store target using the three-step process, select one competency for your frontline team to practice, and run a focused 10-minute coaching huddle before your next shift.

 Book a chat to explore how TIRA can support you through workshops, in-store coaching, and leadership away days.